How to Protect Yourself from a Social Security Robocall

 - Pick up the phone and wait to be asked for your credit card details

-- Open the DoNotPay website in your web browser or access the app on your iOS device
+- Open the DoNotPay website in your

 - Select the Robo Revenge option